I’m here to give you guys a complete guide on how to set up a freshwater shrimp aquarium.

 Is There Any Other Way to Speed the Cycling Process Up?

 Sure, there is!
 If you’re an impatient person, there are a couple of ways to speed up the cycling process of your tank.

 The first way to speed up the process is to add the beneficial bacteria straight into your tank using API QuickStart.
 You still can’t just add API QuickStart and then add fish right away.
 It just makes it so it cycles your tank faster and goes through the whole cycling process in a couple of weeks instead of a couple of months.

-Tank mates (Compatibility).
+Tankmates (Compatibility).
 Having done the cycling process you need to choose your first tank mates.
-If you think that you can add whatever shrimp, fish and even shanils to your community tank that is not true.
+If you think that you can add whatever shrimp, fish, and even snails to your community tank that is not true.

-You have to make a decision if you want to have a fish tank full of aggressive fish or a community tank full of friendly neibors.
+You have to make a decision if you want to have a fish tank full of aggressive fish or a community tank full of friendly neighbors.

 When to Add Shrimp to Your Aquarium

 Once your tank is cycled, you can’t just add all your shrimp to the tank.
 You still need to try adding a couple of shrimp at a time.
 If you add a whole bunch of them to your tank right away, it will simply overwhelm your filter system.
 There will be way too large bioload for the beneficial bacteria and you do not want that at all.
 You might want to add 5 or 10 shrimp to start with and then wait a week.
 After that, maybe you can add some more, etc. That will help cycle your tank a lot more evenly than if you add a whole bunch of shrimp at once and have an ammonia spike that kills them all!

 Another way is to add snails at this stage.
 They will produce a lot of waste and they will keep that colony of bacteria thriving and alive.

 How Many Shrimp Can I Add to My Tank?